bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

   - [Do Validate the IDP in the JWT](#do-validate-the-idp-in-the-jwt)

 ---
+### Introduction to key concepts and terms

+Visit our [discussions page](https://github.com/bcgov/sso-keycloak/discussions/136) to understand key concepts and terms as you make use of our Self Service application to integrate your digital application with a with BC government approved login option.

 ### Environments and Accounts

 You will have a Pathfinder SSO client in each of the DEV, TEST and PROD servers.
 Assuming you have a DEV, TEST, and PROD environments for your application, this should give you the decoupling you need to set up each environment up with its own login context.